piranna/piranna.github.io/pages/hire-me.md

 - Position with responsability that could help me to improve my career both profesional and academically, with publishing of papers

+#### What you are looking for in your next job?

+A project I can feel my own and get involved on it, helping to define its shape.
+Also a project that can make me proud of and help to learn new things and improve my career, ideally both profesionally and in academic areas.

 #### If I would made you a job offer, what would make you to reject it?

 If I pass the selection process, I would have already consider the pros & cons